 Sunday, September 19th from 9 a.m. to 2 p.m.
 PT

 Find all the details on the in-depth topics covered in the Certificate.

-Who Should Apply?
+Who Can Apply?

 See the Apply page for further details on applicable credentials.

-- Marriage and Family Therapists
+- Marriage and Family Therapists (LMFT)

-- Licensed Clinical Social Workers
+- Clinical Social Workers (LCSW)

 - Naturopathic Doctors (ND)

 - Physician Assistants (PA)

 - Traditional Chinese Medicine practitioners (TCM with MA/MS)